Datasets available for research

 Option 1: Access via DWeb

-The DWeb (distributed web) is a decentralized network of servers, in contrast to Option 2: Access via Central Server.
+The DWeb (decentralized web) is a decentralized network of servers, in contrast to Option 2: Access via Central Server.
 We’re learning how we can place files using IPFS, whether it is slower or faster than centralized storage platforms, and is it more resilient to various kinds of failure: storage failure, retrieval failure, or the suppression of our site (e.g., via censorship).
 We are aware these are threats that many of our partners face.

 Relatedly, we wish to understand if this approach is valued by people in our community.
 Is it helpful to access data in this manner?
 Does this give you more confidence that the data will be available and secure over long periods of time?
 We invite you to tell us.